0xjarix/solidity-interview-questions/README.md

    => call() is the recommended way of sending ETH to a smart contract.
 The empty argument triggers the fallback function of the receiving address. using call, one can also trigger other functions defined in the contract and send a fixed amount of gas to execute the function.
 The transaction status is sent as a boolean and the return value is sent in the data variable.
 3. How do you write a gas-efficient for loop in Solidity?
    => the unchecked box can be used to increment the counter.
 There's also a more optimal way that involves yul.
 5. What is a storage collision in a proxy contract?
+   => When a delegate call is used, the called contract has access to the calling contract's storage.
+Therefore, if the layout of the storage variables in the delegate contract doesn't match the layout in the proxy contract, a storage collision occurs.
-6. What is the difference between abi.encode and abi.encodePacked?
+7. What is the difference between abi.encode and abi.encodePacked?
    => abi.encode: padded encoding, takes up the whole slot
    => abi.encodePacked: unpadded encoding, takes up the required space.
 Used to concate variables of different types like when we want to create IPFSCID hash concatenated with the correct url
 8. uint8, uint32, uint64, uint128, uint256 are all valid uint sizes.
 Are there others?